 5. Center Part

-Going for an afro hairstyle doesn’t mean you need the round, halo shape.
+Going for an afro hairstyle doesn’t mean you need the round halo shape.
 Nope!
-Adding in a part gives your hair even more texture by changing up the shape your hair falls.
-The best part is, you don’t need a haircut to achieve this style.
+Adding in a part gives your hair even more interest by changing up the way your hair falls.
+The best part is you don’t need a haircut to achieve this style.
 All you need to do is separate your hair along a part line and style to either side.

 6. Defined Curls and Side Part

 If a center part isn’t your jam, try a side part with defined curls.
-We like using Suave Professionals Define & Shine Serum Gel because of its innovative (and practical!) gel-serum combo formulation.
+We like using Suave Professionals Define & Shine Serum Gel because of its innovative gel-serum combo formulation.
 This isn’t the only serum we like for natural hair, but it’s certainly one of our faves for getting shiny, soft (not crunchy) defined curls.

 7. Blonde Ombré Afro Hair